 - Asset Department is a department setup against the Base Location profile where you can associate ownership or responsibility of the asset to.

-Asset Managers (both Global and Managers) and Issuers can issue assets out to visitors, service providers and employees.
+Asset Managers (both Global and Managers) and Issuers can issue assets out to visitors, contractor and employees.